Hecke operators for curves over non-archimedean local fields and related finite rings: Geometry over and

 as the composition

 where the second arrow is given by integration in fibers of $\wt{X}\to Y$.
 The fact that the resulting section of $\mcL_c$ is locally constant follows from our assumption on the local structure of $(\wt{X},D)$.
+The independence on the choice of the relative resolution $\wt{X}$ follows from the fact that the values of $f_!\varphi$ are given by convergent integrals over the smooth loci in the fibers of $f$.

 The following result goes back to Weil \cite{Weil}.

 \begin{lemma} Let $X$ be a smooth variety over $O$.
 Then for any function $\phi\in \SS(X(O/\fm^n))$ one has

 \end{lemma}